Mandaluyong Metro Manila, Philippines Travel Guide

 Makati: The country's financial capital, directly south.
 Highlights: Ayala Triangle Gardens, high-end shopping (Greenbelt, Glorietta), diverse dining, Ayala Museum.

 Tagaytay City (Cavite): Highland destination known for cooler climate and scenic views.
-(1.5-2.5 hours drive).
-Highlights: Panoramic views of Taal Lake and Volcano, restaurants, Sky Ranch amusement park.
+(1.5-2.A drive of 5 hours).
+Highlights: Panoramic views of Taal Lake and Volcano, restaurants, Sky Ranch entertainment park.

 Laguna Province: Known for natural springs, waterfalls, historical churches.
 (1.5-3 hours drive).
 Highlights: Pagsanjan Falls, hot springs of Los Baños, historical churches.